What to see on a cultural trip to Florence, Italy

 Where to stay

-I stayed for a few days at Villa Cora, situated amongst the Tuscan hills and overlooking the Boboli Gardens – it looked fabulous on the website and it turned out to be a great choice.
+The Villa Cora, situated amongst the Tuscan hills and overlooking the Boboli Gardens is fabulous and a great choice.
 Built in the 19th century, the Villa retains the stunning architectural features of that time.
 This was, for a while, the residence of Empress Eugenie, wife of Napoleon III and it’s easy to imagine long summer evenings of dancing and cards when you sit on the terrace at twilight surrounded by roses and fairy lights.

 wine glass on a table beside the hotel pool in florence